 - Experience the arid surroundings on the trans-Himalayan Tibetan border.

 - You will be in the shadow of Annapurna and Dhaulagiri Massif.

 - Experience the live traditional dance and sing which has a great influence on Tibetan Buddhism.

-Normally Upper Mustang Trekking Permits costs the US $ 500 per person for 10 days.
+Normally Upper Mustang Trekking Permits cost US $ 500 per person for 10 days.
 But during the Tiji festival Trek, we need to take more extra days.
 After 10 days they will charge the extra US $ 50 per day.
-In order to obtain the permit, you need minimum of two members in a group.
-That means a single permit won’t be allowed from the immigration.
-If you are a single traveler, Nepal Holiday is there to provide permits by joining you with other traveler’s group.
+In order to obtain the permit, you need a minimum of two members in a group.
+That means a single permit won’t be allowed by immigration.
+If you are a single traveler, Nepal Holiday is there to provide permits by joining you with other traveler’s groups.

 If you want to know more: Trekking Permit in Nepal

 Day 1: Drive from Kathmandu to Pokhara.
 (830 m)

 Day 2: Flight from Pokhara to Jomsom and trek to Kagbeni.
 (2,800 m) 3 hrs.

 Day 3: Kagbeni to Chele.
 (3050 m) 6-7 hrs.